teryror/coca/README.md

   [generic-vec]: https://internals.rust-lang.org/t/is-custom-allocators-the-right-abstraction/13460
   [ticollections]: https://crates.io/crates/typed-index-collections

 This crate is still in early development!
-Currently on the roadmap (in no particular order):
+Currently on the road map (in no particular order):

 - A [`slotmap`][slotmap]-style pool-allocator, as well as a dense pool optimized